 HOW TO PREPARE YOUR IMAGES

-MpixPro pricing includes free FedEx shipping, and no color management.
+MpixPro pricing includes free overnight shipping on domestic orders exceeding $100, and no color management.
 Consequently it is very important that you have confidence that what you are seeing on your monitor is consistent with the image that will be printed in the lab.
 There are some simple steps that will assist you with this.
 Download Dave Cross Calibration file

 1. Viewing Environment